 Several examples of JMS Extender applications, with full source code, are provided on GitHub.
 The examples need a JMS broker to run with.
 You can choose whatever JMS broker you prefer.
-Examples provide extensive informations for the following brokers: HornetQ, TIBCO EMS, ActiveMQ, and JBossMQ.
+Examples provide extensive information for the following brokers: ActiveMQ, ActiveMQ Artemis, and TIBCO.